1ayham1/Data_Science-Exploring_NearEarthObjects/README.md

    * On which date(s) does Halley's Comet pass near to Earth? or
    * How fast does Eros pass by Earth, on average?

 Below is an initial look at the data in `cad.json`.
+The "signature" field shows where this data came from.
+The "count" field tells us how many entries to expect in the "data" section.
+The "fields" key maps to a list of strings describing how we should interpret the entries in the "data" section.
+Lastly, the "data" section itself maps to a list of lists - each element is a list of data for a single close approach, corresponding (by order) with the "fields" key.

 ```
 {